 I can look out of place now and then.
 I admit that.
 I can understand why cops have sometimes suspected me of being up to no good.
 Except the following incidents can sound comical.

 Here’s what I’ve learned from 4 times I got pulled over by the cops…

 Incident #1: Pulled Over for Having High Beams On

 December, 2001.
 Night time.
 It had been dark for several hours.
 My mom and I were out for a drive with our cat Sparky to look at the Christmas lights in the area.
-I was driving slowly, so admittedly there was no need to have the high beams on.
+I was driving slowly, so admittedly, there was no need to have the high beams on.

 Ontario cop asked for my driver’s licence and checked that out.
 No criminal record.
 He had me get out of the car to see if I could walk straight lines and not stumble.
-Yes, he admitted that he was making sure I wasn’t drunk.
+He admitted that he was making sure I wasn’t drunk.
 I passed the walking and standing test.

 Ontario cop gave me my driver’s licence back and sent us on our way.

 Incident #2: Pulled Over for Looking Like Someone Else